JoseLion/ts-routeways/README.md

 ## Why?

 "Yet another route library?" you might think.
-In part you're right, there're a lot of libraries out there designed to create routes, in some of them routes are plain, some do allow nesting; some of them have simple-wide types like `any`, and some of them have full type-safety and inference through template literals.
+In part you're right, there are a lot of libraries out there designed to create routes, some of them routes are plain, some do allow nesting; some of them have simple-wide types like `any`, and some of them have full type-safety and inference through template literals.
 However, the reality is that none give you the complete solution.

 That is to say, once you have some routes defined, you need to consume them!
 You want to create URLs from them, taking into account path variables and query parameters, and as well parse a URL into an object, so you can safely use the variables and parameters in the current route.
 Typically, you'd use a separate library to handle query parameters, and maybe another to parse/build URLs.
 Wouldn't it be nice if you'd have "one ring to rule them all"?
 With `ts-routeways` now you can!

 Some features of `ts-routeways` include:

-🪶 Lightweight implemetation.
+🪶 Lightweight implementation.
 Zero extra dependencies.

 ✅ TypeScript optimized.
-Static check ensures routes are parse/build as they should be.
+Static check ensures routes are parsed/built as they should be.

 🍰 Simple API.
-Allows nesting and spliting into multiple files (useful on bigger apps).
+Allows nesting and splitting into multiple files (useful on bigger apps).

 ⚙️ Codec based.
 Parameters are defined with codecs imagination is the limit.
 > We provide the most commmon codecs in on single `Codecs` object, which can be extended to add custom codecs of your own.

 🔧 Fully agnostic.
 You can use it with any framework/library, the concepts apply to any web-like router.
-> (deprecated) ~~We provide optional hook makers for React, just as a convenience.
-We're open to add more helpers for other libraries if necessary.
-PRs and suggestions are always welcome!~~

 ## Install